What causes MND?

 Glial cells

 Motor neurones are surrounded by cells called glia, which normally provide the neurones with support and nourishment.
-However, researchers have now come to realise that glial cells can in fact contribute to the degeneration of motor neurones.
+However, researchers have now come to realise that glial cells can in fact contribute to the decay of motor neurones.
 These cells may lose their supportive properties and can even become toxic.
 An example of a glial cell is an 'astrocyte'.

 Nutrients